-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
 This week, sport!
 Sport, sport, sporty sport.
 Yes.
 Because we all love sport.
 Sport is the best thing ever.
 Especially the completely unofficial kind.

 "And I'm Borpney McGee.
 We're here live for the opening of the Epyx Absolutely Definitely Not Associated With Any Other Games, here in sunny... would you say it's sunny, Chet?"

 "Sunny?
 I don't know.
 Honestly, I'm trying to keep my eyes closed."